antonioscalaunina/pyANTI-FASc/README.md

     sudo port selfupdate

-Through port you might install gfortran and conda (miniconda distribution) with the following commands:
+Through port you might install gfortran and verify the version with the following command:

-    brew install gcc
+    sudo port install gcc12
-    brew install --cask miniconda
+    gfortran-mp-12 --version

-you might verify the installed version of gfortran with the following command:
+This will install GCC 12, which includes gfortran.
+You may replace gcc12 with another version if necessary (e.g., gcc11, gcc10, etc.).
+In MacPorts, gfortran is typically suffixed with the GCC version, like gfortran-mp-12.
+We suggest to create an alias for easier usage. editing the ~/.bash_profile or ~/.bashrc adding the following line:

-    gfortran --version
+    alias gfortran='/usr/local/bin/gfortran-12'

 If it does not work it might be necessary to restart the terminal.
 After installation of miniconda follow the instructions to initialize conda (you may need to restart the shell):